MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 ### I see keys listed in the drop down menus that don't work.
 Why is that?

-Keyboard Manager lists mappings for all known physical keyboard buttons.
+Keyboard Manager lists mappings for all known physical keyboard keys.
 Some of these mappings may not be available on your keyboard as there may not be a physical key that it corresponds to.
-For instance, the <kbd>Start App 1</kbd> option shown below is only available on keyboards that physically have a <kbd>Start App 1</kbd> key.
+For instance: the <kbd>Start App 1</kbd> option shown below is only available on keyboards that physically have a <kbd>Start App 1</kbd> key.
 Trying to map to and from this key on a keyboard that does not support the <kbd>Start App 1</kbd> key will result in undefined behavior.

 ![PowerToys Keyboard Manager List of Keys.](../images/pt-key-remap-drop-down.png)